veaba/tensorflow-docs/docs/tf.math/reduce_max.md

     name=None
 )
 ```
-Reduces input_tensor along the dimensions given in axis.
-Unless keepdims is true, the rank of the tensor is reduced by 1 for each entry in axis.
-If keepdims is true, the reduced dimensions are retained with length 1.
+Reduces `input_tensor` along the dimensions given in `axis`.
+Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `axis`.
+If `keepdims` is true, the reduced dimensions are retained with length 1.
-If axis is None, all dimensions are reduced, and a tensor with a single element is returned.
+If `axis` is None, all dimensions are reduced, and a tensor with a single element is returned.
 #### Args:
-- input_tensor: The tensor to reduce.
+- `input_tensor`: The tensor to reduce.
 Should have real numeric type.
-- axis: The dimensions to reduce.
-If None (the default), reduces all dimensions.
-Must be in the range [-rank`(input_tensor)`, rank`(input_tensor)`).
+- `axis`: The dimensions to reduce.
+If `None` (the default), reduces all dimensions.
+Must be in the range [-rank(input_tensor), rank(input_tensor)).
-- keepdims: If true, retains reduced dimensions with length 1.
+- `keepdims`: If true, retains reduced dimensions with length 1.
-- name: A name for the operation (optional).
+- `name`: A `name` for the operation (optional).
 #### Returns:
 The reduced tensor.
 #### Numpy Compatibility